Thermal Hall Conductivity as a Probe of Gap Structure in Multi-band Superconductors: The Case of $\rm Ba_{1-x}K_xFe_2As_2$: Abstract

 \section{Abstract}

-Both the thermal conductivity $\kappa_{xx}$ and thermal Hall conductivity $\kappa_{xy}$ in $\rm Ba_{1-x}K_xFe_2As_2$ display large peak anomalies in the superconducting state.
-The anomalies imply that a large hole-like quasiparticle (qp) population exists below the critical temperature $T_c$, consistent with either a highly anisotropic gap or a gap with nodes.
-The curves of $\kappa_{xx}$ measured to 35 T fit well to a vortex-scattering expression.
-The qp mean-free-path inferred reproduces the observed anomaly in $\kappa_{xy}$.
-Both channels provide a consistent estimate of a large qp population below $T_c$.
+The sign and profile of the thermal Hall conductivity $\kappa_{xy}$ gives important insights into the gap structure of multi-band superconductors.
+With this perspective, we have investigated $\kappa_{xy}$ and the thermal conductivity $\kappa_{xx}$ in $\rm Ba_{1-x}K_xFe_2As_2$ which display large peak anomalies in the superconducting state.
+The anomalies imply that a large hole-like quasiparticle (qp) population exists below the critical temperature $T_c$.
+We show that the qp mean-free-path inferred from $\kappa_{xx}$ reproduces the observed anomaly in $\kappa_{xy}$, providing a consistent estimate of a large qp population.
+Further, we demonstrate that the hole-like signal is consistent with a theoretical scenario where despite potentially large gap variations on the electron pockets, the minimal homogeneous gap of the superconducting phase resides at a hole pocket.
+Implications for probing the gap structure in the broader class of pnictide superconductors are discussed.

-The discovery~\cite{Hosono,Ren,Chen,XHChen,Cruz} of superconductivity in the iron pnictides has galvanized intense interest in this new class of superconductors.
-The highest critical temperature $T_c$ achieved to date is $\sim$55 K in the (1111) family.
-Superconductivity has also been found in the 122 iron pnictides based on FeAs and FeSe~\cite{Hsu}.
-As in the cuprates, one of the key issues is the gap symmetry.
-Nuclear magnetic resonance (NMR) relaxation experiments~\cite{NMR} are nominally consistent with nodes in the gap.
-However, angle-resolved photoemission spectroscopy (ARPES) experiments on $\rm Ba_{1-x}K_xFe_2As_2$~\cite{Ding,Wray} favor isotropic gaps on the hole $\Gamma$ Fermi Surface (FS), but the question of gap anisotropy is far from decided, especially on the sheets surrounding $M$.
+The discovery~\cite{kamihara-08jacs3296,Ren,chen-08prl247002,chen-08n761,Cruz} of superconductivity in the iron pnictides has galvanized intense interest in this new class of superconductors.
+As in the cuprates, one of the key issues has been the determination of the gap symmetry ~\cite{basov-nature}.
+While for a large class of pnictides theory has quickly converged on an $s_\pm$ order parameter which changes sign between hole and electron pockets~\cite{mazin-08prl057003,kuroki-08prl087004,stanev-08prb184509,chubukov-08prb134512,graser-09njp025016}, many questions remain regarding the actual form of superconducting pairing, such as gap anisotropies, awaiting further experimental investigation~\cite{hirschi}.
+Among the evidence from measurements on $\rm Ba_{1-x}K_xFe_2As_2$, nuclear magnetic resonance (NMR) relaxation experiments~\cite{NMR,matano-09epl27012,fukazawa,yashima} appear to be consistent with a multi-gap scenario of singlet pairing, and penetration depth~\cite{hashimoto-09prl207001} as well as thermal conductivity~\cite{luo-09prb140503} experiments suggest the presence of strong gap variations inducing close-to-nodal behavior.
+Alternatively, angle-resolved photoemission spectroscopy (ARPES) experiments ~\cite{ding-08epl47001,wray-08prb184508,ding-11jpc135701} favor an isotropic multiple gap scenario, with higher confidence for the hole pockets located at $\Gamma$ than for the electron pockets at $\text{M}$.